-157. Plaintiffs bring this action on behalf of themselves and as a class action under Rule 23(a) and (b)(2) of the Federal Rules of Civil Procedure, seeking equitable and injunctive relief on behalf of the following class (the "Nationwide Class"):
+186. Plaintiffs bring this action on behalf of themselves and as a class action under Rule 23(a) and (b)(2) of the Federal Rules of Civil Procedure, seeking equitable and injunctive relief on behalf of the following class (the "Nationwide Class"):

-All persons and entities who, during the Class Period, purchased or leased a new vehicle in the United States not for resale which included one or more Inverter(s) as a component part, which were manufactured or sold by a Defendant, any current or former subsidiary of a Defendant or any co-conspirator of the Defendants.
+All persons and entities who, during the Class Period, purchased or leased a new vehicle in the United States not for resale which included one or more Spark Plug(s), Standard Oxygen Sensors(s), or Air Fuel Ratio Sensor(s) as a component part, which were manufactured or sold by a Defendant, any current or former subsidiary of a Defendant or any co-conspirators of the Defendants.

-158. Plaintiffs also bring this action on behalf of themselves and as a class action under Rule 23(a) and (b)(3) of the Federal Rules of Civil Procedure seeking damages pursuant to state antitrust, unfair competition, and consumer protection laws as well as common law unjust enrichment on behalf of the following class (the "Damages Class"):
+187. Plaintiffs also bring this action on behalf of themselves and as a class action under Rule 23(a) and (b)(3) of the Federal Rules of Civil Procedure seeking damages pursuant to state antitrust, unfair competition, and consumer protection laws as well as common law unjust enrichment on behalf of the following class (the "Damages Class"):

-All persons and entities who, during the Class Period, purchased or leased a new vehicle in the Indirect Purchaser States not for resale which included one or more Inverter(s) as a component part, which were manufactured or sold by a Defendant, any current or former subsidiary of a Defendant or any co-conspirator of the Defendants.
+All persons and entities who, during the Class Period, purchased or leased a new vehicle in the Indirect Purchaser States; not for resale which included one or more Spark Plug(s), Standard Oxygen Sensors(s), or Air Fuel Ratio Sensor(s) as a component part, which were manufactured or sold by a Defendant, any current or former subsidiary of a Defendant or any co-conspirator of the Defendants.

-159. The Nationwide Class and the Damages Class are referred to herein as the

-"Classes."
-Excluded from the Classes are Defendants, their parent companies, subsidiaries and affiliates, any co-conspirators, federal governmental entities and instrumentalities of the federal government, states and their subdivisions, agencies and instrumentalities, and persons who purchased Inverters directly or for resale.
+188. The Nationwide Class and the Damages Class are referred to herein as the "Classes."
+Excluded from the Classes are the Defendants, their parent companies, subsidiaries and affiliates, any co-conspirators, federal governmental entities and instrumentalities of the federal government, states and their subdivisions, agencies and instrumentalities, and persons who purchased Spark Plug(s), Standard Oxygen Sensor(s), or Air Fuel Ratio Sensor(s) directly or for resale.